derektypist/semantic-html5-spa/README.md

 # Semantic HTML5 Single Page Application (SPA)

 Welcome to Semantic HTML5 Single Page Application (SPA).
 The purpose of this project is to investigate semantic HTML5 in a single page.
-It uses the nav, header, section, article, figure, figcaption, aside and footer tags.
+It uses the nav, main, header, section, article, figure, figcaption, aside and footer tags.

 ## UX